Sub-Bubble/CharmsBarReloaded/README.md

 # CharmsBar: Reloaded
 This application returns Windows 8's Charms Bar to Windows 10/11!<br><br>
-**Please, note that this is still in alpha, so features may be abscent/incomplete/buggy.
-If you encounter an issue, please report it.**
+**Please note that the application is currently under a complete rewrite, so features may be abscent/incomplete/buggy.
+If you encounter a bug, please create a new issue.**

 ## Features
 - [X] Lightweightness